 Present Study

-The spread of the COVID-19 pandemic brought the implementation of social/physical distancing and stay-at-home orders restricting meetings between friends, family, and co-workers.
+The spread of the COVID-19 pandemic brought about the implementation of social/physical distancing and stay-at-home orders restricting meetings between friends, family, and co-workers.
 Undeniably, this worldwide pandemic serves as a prospect to have a better understanding of how youths are managing their engagement in relationships in the face of lockdown and COVID-19.
-This period of uncertainty different from any other might harm romantic relationships for some people since studies show dependable associations between social disconnection and lower relationship satisfaction and commitment (e.g., Haggerty et al., 2022; Seidman et al., 2019) while, some others might, for security and support turn to their partners during threats and stressful times as a coping strategy as in the case of the pandemic (Afifi et al., 2016).
-Recent research exploring the effect of COVID-19 on romantic relationships has reported that 34 percent of those who were in a relationship have faced conflict due to COVID-19 associated with changes in their intimate and sexual lives (Luetke et al., 2020).
+This period of uncertainty unlike any other, might harm romantic relationships for some people since studies show dependable associations between social disconnection and lower relationship satisfaction and commitment (e.g., Haggerty et al., 2022; Seidman et al., 2019).
+On the other hand, some others might, for security and support turn to their partners during threatening and stressful times as a coping strategy as in the case of the pandemic (Afifi et al., 2016).
+Recent research exploring the effect of COVID-19 on romantic relationships has reported that 34 percent of those who were in a relationship have faced conflicts due to COVID-19 associated with changes in their intimate and sexual lives (Luetke et al., 2020).
 Several other studies have also reported the adverse effects of lockdown and the spread of COVID-19, which includes higher levels of anxiety, depression, disruption of social and romantic relationships, etc., (American Psychiatric Association, 2020; Wang et al., 2020).
-Previous studies during non-pandemic conditions have indicated that married individuals or partners who are cohabiting together remain protective towards adverse mental health conditions (Shiovitz-Ezra & Leitsch, 2010; Whitton et al., 2013) such as loneliness, anxiety, and depression.
+Previous studies during non-pandemic conditions have indicated that married individuals or partners, who are cohabiting together, remain protective towards adverse mental health conditions (Shiovitz-Ezra & Leitsch, 2010; Whitton et al., 2013) such as loneliness, anxiety, and depression.

 It is evident that COVID-19 and the restrictions imposed have created chaos in the lives of romantic couples affecting them mentally, emotionally, and making them rely heavily on the internet, social media, and online romance as a means to stay connected to their loved ones.
-Since the dynamics of committed and non-committed relationships are different, therefore, the impact of COVID-19 and the lockdown might be different too for these individuals, however, no such research could be found that is addressing specifically how committed and non-committed individuals are using online romance in varying ways to deal with this situation.
+Since the dynamics of committed and non-committed relationships are different, therefore, the impact of COVID-19 and the lockdown might also be different for these individuals.
+However, no such research could be found that is addressing specifically how committed and non-committed individuals are using online romance in varying ways to deal with this situation.
 The present study thus examines the management and functioning of romantic relationships by committed and non-committed youth in the current scenario of COVID-19 lockdown.